 To be clear, I am NOT taking the side of any person who tries to harm or kill a police officer.
 Police have a very dangerous job and it is much harder to make decisions in the field when your life is in danger than the next day behind a computer.
 For that reason, cops deserve some lee-way when their actions are scrutinized after the fact.

 Regardless, police officers are held to a very high standard of professionalism and they are expected to act professionally at all times.
-Just like a commando in a counter-terror operation where civilians are present, a police officer is trained and expected to use extreme discretion when discharging his firearm.
+A police officer is trained and expected to use extreme discretion when discharging his firearm.
 The point is to protect life, not indiscriminately take it.

 Remember, this incident happened in a residential neighborhood.
 Shooting off a gun down the street may have lethal consequences to bystanders.
 Clearly there are circumstances where a deputy can and should take that risk, but absent those circumstances, the deputy must remain the consummate professional and exercise restraint.